-There are a lot of underwater camera you can choose from depending on where you are in your photography journey.
+There are a lot of underwater cameras you can choose from depending on where you are in your photography journey.
 Underwater cameras can be loosely classified as DSLRs, Mirrorless, and Compact.

-DSLR Cameras works like the traditional film camera except it’s digital.
-It uses optics and mechanism of a single-lens reflex camera (SLR) with a digital imaging sensor serving as its film.
-Because of these mechanisms dSLRs tend to be heavier and bulkier.
+DSLR Cameras work like the traditional film camera except it’s digital.
+It uses the optics and mechanism of a single-lens reflex camera (SLR) with a digital imaging sensor serving as its film.
+Because of these mechanisms DSLRs tend to be heavier and bulkier.

 The mirrorless camera is a recently developed camera.
-With the main difference that it no longer contains a mirror which the DSLRS needed to capture images.
+With the main difference is that it no longer contains a mirror that the DSLRs need to capture images.
 Instead light goes directly into the image sensor and you can get a preview of the image on the electric viewfinder or LCD monitor.
-Mirrorless cameras tend to be lighter and less bulky than dSLRs.
+Mirrorless cameras tend to be lighter and less bulky than DSLRs.

 While they’re simple to operate compact cameras can still deliver quality results depending on the features and how much you are willing to pay.

-If you have little to none knowledge and experience in photography or videography, compact cameras are a good place to start for beginners.
+If you have little to no knowledge and experience in photography or videography, compact cameras are a good place to start for beginners.
 They’re affordable and easy to use.